 Crematorium or Cemetery

-If you are taking your pet's body to a crematorium or cemetery, make sure to contact the facility ahead of time to make all necessary arrangements for pickup or delivery.
+If you plan to use a crematorium or cemetery, make sure to contact the facility ahead of time to make all necessary arrangements for pickup or delivery.
 Ask if they have preferences for how to store the body in the meantime.

 If burying at home or elsewhere, be sure to:

 - Check local laws about burial within county lines.
 Some counties recommend 100 feet from wells or waterways and 4 feet above the ground water table.